hbhfly/cloud-commerce-datahub-sample-setup/README.md

 ### Update the Data Hub manifest.json

 1. Open the manifest.json file inside the datahub folder.
 This is the Data Hub manifest.json.
 2. Update the “datahub_version” with the version of Data Hub that you plan to use.
-Refer to the Version section of this readme for more information.
+Refer to the Supported Versions section of this readme for more information.
 3. Save the changes.

 ### Update the Data Hub Environment Configuration File